 Since the business has been in a corporation for over a year, it’s struggling in these Covid times, but still providing enough income to the principal to fund his Chapter 13 and liquidate his mortgage arrears.
 As you can see, you really wouldn’t use a Chapter 7 or Chapter 13 for a closely held corporation.

 What Are The Consequences Of Bankruptcy For Financially Viable Closely Held Corporations?

 In a Chapter 11, you can do things with your secured debt, such as adjusting the balances or payment schedule.
 You can have time to pay your withholding, sales, or meals tax over time.
-It enables you to continue operating while dealing with your creditors through Bankruptcy Court.
+It enables you to continue operating while dealing with your creditors through the Bankruptcy Court.
 There aren’t any clear advantages for a closely held corporation to do a Chapter 11, mostly because it should be a last resort if all else fails.
 The key thing is, in a Chapter 11, the debtor has to establish that it cannot only meet its current financial obligations, but at the same time proposing a viable plan to liquidate the debt that resulted in the Chapter 11.

 What Has Changed That Has Affected The Practical Ability To Rehabilitate A Company Through A Restructuring Plan?